 Current Cabinet Committee Membership

-- Member, Committee on Canada in the World and Public Security
+- Member, Committee on Growing the Middle Class and Inclusion

 - University of Ottawa - Juris Doctor of Laws

 - York University - Bachelor of Arts (history)